Loyola Limited joins the Quinlan School of Business

 Concessions for all Loyola Athletics contests

-Loyola Limited closed its sixth business, Felice's Kitchen, in spring 2019 and will open a new restaurant concept in the Sheridan Avenue storefront in fall 2019.
+Loyola Limited closed its sixth business, Felice's Kitchen, in spring 2019 and will open a new restaurant concept in the Sheridan Avenue storefront.

 In addition to these businesses, Loyola Limited runs ASPIRE, a program that provides local high school students meaningful experience and professional skills while being mentored by undergraduate student staff.